We're All in the Lab Now

 For over a decade, I have made my career inside corporate innovation labs.
 If you have ever worked in one, you know the specific energy of that environment.
 When they are run correctly, leadership provides the political cover for elite teams to obsess over what comes next.
 We operated on informed hunches, high-velocity, and a healthy disregard for the status quo.
 We tracked global shifts, interviewed customers to understand their deepest pain points, experimented with tech that barely worked until it worked, and built prototypes that essentially served as continuous experiments on the future.

 Lately, it seems the corporate innovation lab has lost some of its luster in the traditional enterprise.
 I believe that is generally an oversight.
 With the right leadership and a protected environment, these teams can be transformative.
 However, as I look at the landscape in 2026, I realize something many have missed.
 While corporate innovation groups seem to be disappearing, the mindset is more essential than ever.
-Because of AI, an experimental “labs” approach is now the baseline requirement for survival.
+Because of AI, an experimental “labs” approach is now the baseline requirement for survival for product development.
 Companies that miss this will miss out on commercializing AI.

 We are all in the lab now.